tom-wolfe/brewdown/README.md

 #### New Page

-Unfortunately, there is no way to configure page automatically, so to begin a new page, you must use the `\newpage` command.
+Unfortunately, there is no way to configure pages to flow automatically, so to begin a new page, you must use the `\newpage` command.

 ```md
 # First Page